We have policies and guidelines covering everything from academic procedures to achieving the best value for money in all university projects.

-The University of Greenwich strives to be a Fairtrade University and works with the Fairtrade Foundation to formalise that status.
+The University of Greenwich aims to be a Fairtrade University, and works with the Fairtrade Foundation to achieve this.

-HR Strategy aims to support the Corporate Plan's commitment to encourage innovation in teaching delivery and enhance the university's research and enterprise capability.
+HR Strategy aims to support the Strategic Plan's commitment to encourage innovation in teaching, and to enhance the university's research and enterprise capability.

 The University of Greenwich is a company limited by guarantee and not having a share capital.

-While the Court of Governers is responsible for overseeing the management of risk, all senior staff are encouraged to implement a risk management policy.
+While the Court of Governors is responsible for overseeing the management of risk, we encourage all senior staff to implement a risk management policy.

-The university is committed to ensuring that sustainable development is fully understood by staff and students and is enshrined within all aspects of its planning and activities.
+The university is committed to ensuring that staff and students understand fully its sustainable development policy, and that the policy is key in all aspects of our planning and activity.

-This plan is designed to meet HEFCE and university targets and stimulate awareness of travel impact and choices.
+This plan is designed to meet HEFCE and university targets, and stimulate awareness of the implications of how we choose to travel.

-The policy is committed to assessment strategies which support the university's aim within the Strategic Plan 2012–17.
+The policy assesses strategies that support the university's aim within the Strategic Plan 2012–17.

-Meeting our objectives and targets in relation to the employability and placement opportunities for students.
+Meeting our objectives and targets for students' employability and placement opportunities.

 Addresses the ownership of rights in, and to, such property.

-The university aims to deliver a holistic and integrated approach to the transition to university for new students.
+The university aims to take a holistic and integrated approach to welcoming new students.

-The procedures for the approval, monitoring and review of the university's taught awards.
+Procedures for approving, monitoring and reviewing the university's taught awards.

 The university's commitment to high-quality research and enterprise culture, with the highest possible standards of integrity and practice.

-This code applies to all students of the university when they may be reasonably regarded as being under the jurisdiction of the university or in a public place within the vicinity of the university.
+This code applies to all students of the university when reasonably regarded as being under the jurisdiction of the university, or in a public place within the university's vicinity.

-The university's code of practice regarding the operation of the student's union
+The university's code of practice for the students' union.

 This strategy focuses on making a positive difference to our students, staff and communities.